QianZeHao123/MDS-Research-Project/Dissertation/main.typ

   ),
 ) <label:scheduler>

-Batch running is an efficient way to run different parameter combinations in a single simulation script.
-Using Mesa's BatchRunner, we can systematically explore the impact of different parameter combinations on product diffusion.
-This method allows us to define parameter ranges (such as innovation coefficients and imitation coefficients), perform multiple repeated simulations, and automatically collect data.
-Through batch running, we can perform sensitivity analysis, understand how different market conditions affect product adoption, identify key parameters and critical points, and predict diffusion trends under various scenarios.
-At the same time, repeating the experiment for the same parameter combination takes a lot of time.
-CPU multiprocessors can solve this problem in the batch running function implementation to speed up the simulation process.
+Batch execution is an effective way to execute different parameter combinations in a single simulation script.
+With Mesa's BatchRunner, we can systematically study the impact of different parameter combinations on product diffusion.
+The method allows us to define parameter ranges (such as innovation coefficients and imitation coefficients), perform multiple repeated simulations, and automatically collect data.
+With batch execution, we can perform sensitivity analysis to understand how different market conditions affect product adoption, identify key parameters and critical points, and predict diffusion trends under different scenarios.
+At the same time, repeating experiments for the same parameter combination takes a lot of time.
+CPU multiprocessors can solve this problem when implementing batch execution capabilities to speed up the simulation process.

 === Data Collection